alexdhaynes/text-mask-svg-animation/README.md

 - ⚠️ SIML implementations vary slightly across browsers, so thorough browser + device QA is required
 - ❌ Very few attributes on the `<text>` and `<tspan>` elements are animatable (position, rotation, and text length are animatable; scaling is not!)
 - ❌ Complex animation strains rendering performance.
-- ❌ Complex animation does not run in Firefox
+- ❌ Animation easing property breaks in Firefox

 ### Drawbacks of Attempt 3

-MAJOR drawback is that the animation isn't running in Firefox.

 When we specify that an animation should begin relative to the end of another animation, Firefox throws warning when using a dynamic id, and the animation doesn't run: